vuejs/pinia/README.md

 }
 ```

-### Creating a Store
+### Defining a Store

-You can create as many stores as you want, and they should each exist in different files:
+You can define as many stores as you want, and they should each exist in different files:

 ```ts
 import { defineStore } from 'pinia'